com-480-data-visualization/data-visualization-project-2021-vizir/docs/milestone1.md

 - **[History of rock](https://svds.com/rockandroll/)** shows rock song statistics and influences among bands
 - **[The evolution of popular music](https://ibruins.weebly.com/visualizations.html)** shows the evolution of genres and records per year from around 1980 to 2010
 - **[The Billboard](https://pudding.cool/2017/03/music-history/)** shows through time the top 5 trending songs while reproducing the best track
+- **[Are Pop Lyrics Getting More Repetitive?](https://pudding.cool/2017/05/song-repetition/)** studies the repetitiveness of songs through several decades.
+It compares a measure of repetitiveness by song, by artist, or by year, using bar charts, plots and bubble charts.
+This can be an inspiration for visualizing the danceability, energy, etc.

-Our idea is to do a deeper analysis over the last century that combines trending songs, generes, and statistics.
+Our idea is to do a deeper analysis over the last century that combines trending songs, genres, and statistics.
 Furthermore, we plan to add interactive charts and filters by genre to better exploit the available data.